nlebedenco/clarinet/README.md

 It's not currently possible to have cmake generating a single Visual Studio solution for both x64 and Win32 because the build folders need to be separate.

+#### Shared vs Static Lib

+The variable `BUILD_SHARED_LIBS` controls if cmake will produce a shared lib or a static lib.
+By default, CMake produces a static lib.
+For a a shared lib use:

+`cmake \path\to\build\_dir -DBUILD_SHARED_LIBS=ON`

+Note that `BUILD_SHARED_LIBS` is not transitive and does not affect dependencies which will always be linked statically linked unless otherwise noted.